 The degree conversion provision is available to Athabasca University students who have been awarded a three-year AU degree and wish to convert to a four-year degree.
-For more information about this regulation, please review the Undergraduate

-Degree Conversion From

-Three- to Four-Year Program
+For more information about this regulation, please review the Undergraduate Degree Conversion From Three- to Four-Year Program Policy receive credit for an English course in which a grade of B- or better was achieved.

-Policy

-hold credit in ENGL 255

-(Students are strongly

-encouraged to register in

-ENGL 255 arly in their

-program.);

-have a grade of B- (70 per cent) or better in an Athabasca University English course above the preparatory (100) level;
+- hold credit in ENGL 255 (Students are strongly encouraged to register in ENGL 255 early in their program.); or - have a grade of B- (70 per cent) or better in an Athabasca University English course above the preparatory (100) level;